tobua/now/README.md

 To avoid the prompt the variables can also be supplied as arguments:

 ```
-npm init --yes now padua ./my-plugin typescript name=my-plugin description="What it does."
+bun create now padua ./my-plugin typescript name=my-plugin description="What it does."
 ```

 ### Options